tejasdrolia/Ecommerce-Web/README.md

     3. add signin button

 19. Connect to MongoDB database

     1. create atlas mongodb database
     2. install local mongodb database
     3. npm install mongoose
     4. connect to mongodb database
        (We had set up both local as weel as cloud database)

+20. Seed Sample data to mongodb(Fun)
+    1. create Product model(Here we will learn how to create a model)
+    2. create User model
+    3. create seed route
+    4. use routr in server.js
+    5. seed sample product